In this comparison, we’ll be looking at the Dyson Micro 1.5KG and V15 Detect, two of Dyson’s latest cordless vacuums.

 The Dyson Micro is indeed a “micro” version of the V15 Detect and is an excellent option for people who want an extremely lightweight vacuum to clean hard floors.

 If performance is high-priority, look no further than the Dyson V15 Detect.

 This variant is Dyson’s best performing stick vacuum to date with some intriguing features.

 Foremost of these is the green LED light that accentuates almost invisible particles like dust.

 The lack of illumination is one of my nitpicks with previous Dyson stick vacuums.
 And this feature more than makes up for it.

-Even the brightest white light won’t reveal dust like this green light can and it makes vacuuming more efficient.
+Even the brightest white light won’t reveal dust as this green light can, and it makes vacuuming more efficient.

-The next upgrade Dyson put in is the Piezo sensor that counts dirt particles based on size.
+Dyson’s next upgrade is the Piezo sensor that counts dirt particles based on size.

 I won’t go into detail about how this works.
 It can count four different particle sizes.